Vatican Museums, Vatican City / Rome

-The Vatican Museums (Italian: Musei Vaticani) in Rome is an exceptional ensemble of 26 museums, mostly of art, housed in the Vatican Palaces.
+The Vatican Museums (Italian: Musei Vaticani) in the Vatican City (a microstate in the middle of the city of Rome) is an exceptional ensemble of 26 museums, mostly of art, housed in the Vatican Palaces.

 History and buildings

 The museum complex is one of the oldest and most visited in the world.
 The museums are actually part of the Vatican City but, in practice, they can be considered part of the city of Rome.

 The building complex includes galleries, gardens, chapels, and decorated spaces, such as the Sistine Chapel and the Raphael Rooms.
 The Vatican Palaces